 Agates form in many varieties of the host rock.
 Most of the agates we see today have their roots in ancient volcanic lava flows.
 Agates are secondary deposits that are housed in hollow gas cavities known as vesicles.

-The formation of hollows and cavities can be traced back to the formation of continents.
-Layers of molten lava were forced towards the surface of the earth.
-This lava contained trapped gasses.
+The formation of hollows and cavities can be traced back to the formation of the continents.
+Layers of molten lava containing trapped gases are forced towards the surface of the Earth.
 As the igneous rocks cooled and hardened, the gases escaped through cracks, leaving behind hollows.
-The empty cavities are gradually filled with fluid rich in suspended or dissolved quartz (silica) and other minerals such as morganite.
-Super-saturation of silica creates an active crystallization front due to the formation of a gelatin-like consistency.
-As time progresses, miniature fibrous micro crystals attach themselves to the sides of the seam.
-The varying mineral impurities form contrasting bands in the agates.
-A balance between the silica and mineral impurities results in the formation of agates with alternating bands.
+The empty cavities are gradually filled with fluid rich in suspended or dissolved minerals such as quartz (silica), moganite (quartz polymorph), calcite, or zeolites to form amygdules and geodes.

 Agates are distinguished based on the type of formation or sometimes geographical location.

 Blue Agate.
 The color is a result of mineralization within the earth during agate formation.

 Carnelian (“flesh” in Latin) Agate.
 Colored by iron oxides, Carnelian Agate is a translucent reddish-brown or reddish–orange chalcedony.